For the love of Modi, couple got married only to break up in a month

 I seriously doubt if his feelings were true for me.
 Is this what a #modibhakt does in the name of bhakti?? @dna @ABVPGujarat #NamoAgain— Alpika Pandey (@AlpikaPandey) February 2, 2019

+Speaking to Indiatimes, Alpika placed scores of allegations against Jay Dave and his family.
+"He won't allow me to speak to my parents and I had to text to my mother about my problems from the bathroom so that he won't know," she said.

-According to Indiatimes, Alpika is right now staying with her parents in Bengaluru and she has been facing severe pressure from her in-laws to delete her tweets.
+Alpika said she underwent a lot of physical abuse and emotional trauma before she decided to leave Jay.
+She is right now staying with her parents in Bengaluru and she has been facing severe pressure from her in-laws to delete her tweets.

 Alpika also made it clear that she still is a Modi supporter and it has got nothing to do with her personal life.